HankB/orvibo/README.md

 Pairing with a real S20 just accomplished!

 ## TODO
-* Check S20 replies and rework error handling.
-* Implement on ON/OFF copmmands.
+* Implement on ON/OFF commands.

 ## Purpose
 Provide a reason to write some Go code.
 Provide capability to manage the Orvibo